How Embedding YouTube Videos on Your Blog Backfires

 I discovered that a Google DoubleClick tracking cookie is spying on my unsuspecting visitors.
 What happened?

-I dug deeper to find out where it came from and realized that when you embed a YouTube video Google sneaks in a tracking cookie from DoubleClick on your blog!
+Why?
+When you embedded a YouTube video Google sneaked in a tracking cookie from DoubleClick on your blog!

-Even in case you don’t care about such cookies they might be breaking local laws and you’re guilty of negligence by letting Google spy on your visitors.
+Even in case you don’t care about such cookies they might be breaking local laws!

 When you embed a YouTube video you literally add competing content to your site.